 Minimalism: A Documentary about the Important Things – a wonderful film.
 Definitely check this out!

-10% Happier with Dan Harris – Dan has quite a few guided meditations led by guests on his podcast, as well as some interesting interviews.
+10% Happier with Dan Harris – Dan has quite a few guided meditations led by guests on his podcast.

 There is a wealth of meditation apps available such as Imagine Clarity (with Mathieu Ricard), many with a monthly charge but Buddhify seems to be one of the only apps with a one-off payment of £4.99.
 I have Buddhify and use it in combination with various other resources.